bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

 Bit Supports several modes for WebApp deployment.
 This concept is related to performance.
 The fastest way to serve a page is to render page statically then send, and, the slowest way to serve a page is to serve an "interactive Blazor" server page (with a live virtual DOM synchronized via SignalR websockets).

 ### Default Deployment Type
-  It's referring to a Typical single page application(SPA)
+  It's referring to a Typical single page application(SPA) without pre-rendring.

 ### Static
 Static Statically render the component with the specified parameters.
-Like MVC, it's recommended when the target is building a static page like a landing page And like these.
+It's recommended when the target is building a static page like a landing page, content page, And like these.
 ### PWA
 A Blazor WebAssembly app built as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_application "PWA") (PWA) uses modern browser APIs to enable many of the capabilities of a native client app, such as working offline, running in its own app window, launching from the host's operating system, receiving push notifications, and automatically updating in the background.

 **Note**: Asp.net blazor supports PWA by default, but Bit fixes some of its disadvantages and provides a better PWA experience.
 ### SSR
 [Server-side rendering (SSR)](https://www.educative.io/edpresso/what-is-server-side-rendering), is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
 Server-side sends a fully rendered page to the client; Blazor pre-renders page and sends it as a static page, then later the page becomes an interactive Blazor server app.
 This behavior is intended to serve pages quickly to search engines with time-based positioning.
 Statically prerender the component along with a marker to indicate the component should later be rendered interactively by the Blazor Server app.
-It's optimize SEO of site
+It's optimize SEO of site.
+It's referring to a Typical single page application(SPA) with pre-rendring.

 ## How change WebApp Deployment Type easily?